PetroFit/petrofit/README.rst

 PetroFit is a package for calculating Petrosian properties, such as radii and concentration indices, as well as fitting galaxy light profiles.
 This package includes tools for preforming accurate photometry, segmentations, Petrosian properties and fitting.
-This documentation is intended to serve as a description and guide to the `petrofit` module.
+Please see the `petrofit documentation <petrofit.readthedocs.io/en/latest/>`_ for installation instructions and a guide to the `petrofit` module.

 .. image:: https://github.com/PetroFit/petrofit/blob/main/docs/images/multi_fit.png
     :width: 100%